AnswerDotAI/fastlite/README.md

 ![](index_files/figure-commonmark/cell-26-output-1.svg)

-Pass a subset of columns to just diagram those.
+Pass a subset of tables to just diagram those.
 You can also adjust the size and aspect ratio.

 ``` python